Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Multi-level entangling gates

-\textit{Multi-qudit entangling gates in LOQC.---} In qudit circuit compression schemes, a single photon having access to $d = 2^{g}$ spatial modes encodes a single qudit (alternatively it can be seen that $g$ qubits are mapped to a single qudit).
+In qudit circuit compression schemes, a single photon having access to $d = 2^{g}$ spatial modes encodes a single qudit (alternatively it can be seen that $g$ qubits are mapped to a single qudit).
 This qubit-to-qudit mapping ensures that a non-local entangling gate between any of the two qubits is converted into a local gate (as shown in Fig.~\ref{fig:QLOQ_description}(b)).
 Moreover, if multiple qubits are encoded onto two qudits, then a controlled operation comprising of all the qubits encoded on two qudits is converted into a single non-local entangling gate, hereafter termed as a two-level CZ gate, as it conditionally triggers when the physical state of the two qudits are $\ket{d-1}_1$ and $\ket{d-1}_2$, respectively, corresponding to the logical states $\ket{11\ldots1}_1$ and $\ket{11\ldots1}_2$ (an example for $d=4$ can be seen in Fig.~\ref{fig:QLOQ_description}(c)).
-This two-level CZ gate can be implemented probabilistically in LOQC (upto local unitaries) by a CZ gate~\cite{RLB02} which applies a control phase flip operation when both the qudits are in the state $\ket{d - 1}$.
+This two-level CZ gate can be implemented probabilistically in LOQC (upto local unitaries)~\cite{RLB02}.
+It applies a control phase flip operation when both the qudits are in the state $\ket{d - 1}$.
 Mathematically, it is represented as a unitary matrix $U_{\text{CZ}}$ such that

 where $\mathds{1}$ denotes a $d^2\times d^2$ identity matrix and the subscript on the states denotes the qudit to which it belongs.
 Operationally, an optical implementation of this gate is equivalent to choosing the optical modes corresponding to states $\ket{d - 1}$ of first and second qudits as the conditions that triggers the CZ gate.
 Hereafter we term these optical modes as trigger modes (see Fig.~\ref{fig:QLOQ_description}(c)).